 “We want to be to the electric bike market what iPhone has become to the mobile phone market,” says Marc Simoncini as he unveils Angell, his latest project.
 Coming from someone else, this kind of statement could be considered arrogant.
 But the founder of Meetic who became a serial investor in a multitude of European start-ups (Devialet, made.com, sensee, and others) has already proven that he was able to succeed where so many others had failed.

-Marc is the entrepreneur who believes that it is necessary to start by helping to solve a problem in order to have a chance to succeed.
+Marc is an entrepreneur who believes that it is necessary to start by helping to solve a problem in order to have a chance to succeed.
 Now he aims at the electric bicycle market.
-Not only is this market growing very strongly, but it is far from being saturated and is currently totally dominated by players who are already well established.
+Not only is this market growing very strongly, but it is far from being saturated and is currently totally dominated by players who are already well-established.
 Demand will continue to grow and new players can still dream of making their place.

 Angell e-bike weighs less than 14 kg.
 Its design is remarkable.

-First presented in Paris on a press conference, this resolutely urban e-bike belongs to the category of light e-bikes that do not want to sacrifice design to the electrical assistance.
+First presented in Paris at a press conference, this resolutely urban e-bike belongs to the category of light e-bikes that do not want to sacrifice design to electrical assistance.

 Angell, thus, has a grey metallic aluminum frame with its original geometry.
 The design takes advantage of beautiful finishing and also incorporates a carbon fork that can absorb some of the vibrations.
 The e-bike, therefore, has no suspension but, in return, its weight is limited to 13.9 kg.
 This is truly very light for an electric bike.
 Most e-bikes weigh above 20 kg and even Cowboy Sport V2 is 16.1 kg.

 The motor is integrated into the hub of the rear wheel, as is often done when one wants to keep a classic frame.
 And there is no need to integrate a motor at the bottom bracket, in the pedal section.